Rhizii/fake_news_classifier/README.md

 # Classifying fake news articles
 ## 1. Introduction
-The goal of this report is to generate a deep learning model to determine the **probability** of an article containing false and misleading information. test with recurrent neural network
+The goal of this report is to generate a deep learning model to determine the **probability** of an article containing false and misleading information.
+The model uses *dense* hidden layers to learn the dependencies between words and explore certain characteristics of fake news articles.

+This model could be used as the the backend of a mobile application which allows users to highlight text on any app (eg WhatsApp or Facebook) to identify if a message/text is untrustworthy.
+This would protect users from being mislead by false information.

 ## 2. Initial Data Analysis
 ### 2.1 Data Sources